-Psychologists: Scrooge's transformation parallels real life-changing experiencesDecember 18th, 2012 in Psychology & Psychiatry /
+Psychologists: Scrooge's transformation parallels real life-changing experiencesDecember 18, 2012 in Medicine & Health / Psychology & Psychiatry

 Psychologists studied 14 people who had sudden life-changing experiences.
 They say Ebenezer Scrooge's transformation fits right in.
 George Bailey from "It's a Wonderful Life" is another realistic movie character who embodies sudden change.

 "Bah, humbug!" is the line most closely associated with Ebenezer Scrooge, the famous miser from "A Christmas Carol."

 But the authors of a new study on life-changing experiences give author Charles Dickens high marks for his portrayal of Scrooge's sudden switch to saintliness.

 Former grad student Jon Skalski and Brigham Young University psychology professor Sam Hardy conducted an in-depth study of 14 people who experienced profound, sudden and lasting change.
 They say the fictional Scrooge would fit right in.

 "Like our participants, Scrooge was suffering," Skalski said.
 "There was disintegration.
 There was a world that was ripe for change because of suffering going on."

 Though Scrooge had money, he hit rock bottom in terms of relationships.
 Orphaned as a child and broken-hearted from a failed engagement, Scrooge's pains intensify each Christmas Eve, the anniversary of the death of his only friend, Jacob Marley.

 In the story, Marley appears seven years after his death as a voice of warning.
 Though a ghost, the role he plays is true to life.
 Most study participants described the presence of a trusted other person during their experience.